 If you don’t know what your “long-term goals” are, just make them up to fit the situation.

-With this method, you talk about how an event early in your life made you interested in business/finance and how your interest developed after that experience.
+With this method, you answer the Why Investment Banking question by explaining how an earlier life event made you interested in business/finance and how your interest developed after that experience.

 This one works best if you’re:

 - Coming in with previous finance/banking full-time or internship experience.

 - A “Career Changer” but you can point to something specific that prompted the change.

 So let’s say you’ve been a finance major since you started university and you don’t have a “career change” to point to.
 In that case, you need to think about your family, experiences growing up, school, summer camps, and anything else you can think of that can explain how you became interested: